London to Portsmouth canal: Proposed routes

 The next suggestion was by the Basingstoke Canal, who proposed that their canal should be extended to link up with the Itchen Navigation, and the canal was seen as part of a larger system linking London to Portsmouth and Southampton when Phillips published his General History of Inland Navigation in 1792.
 Their cause was helped by the opening of the Andover Canal in 1796, leaving a gap of just 17 mi between Andover and Basingstoke.
-Phillips thought that a canal between these two towns could be built within a year, which would reduce the journey time between London and Portmouth to three days.
+Phillips thought that a canal between these two towns could be built within a year, which would reduce the journey time between London and Portsmouth to three days.
 At the turn of the century, several more schemes were proposed.
 William Jessop proposed a horse railway from Wandsworth to Portsmouth via Croydon, Reigate and Arundel in 1799.
 The Surrey Iron Railway opened in 1803, connecting Wandsworth and Croydon, and some people thought it should be extended to Portsmouth.
 John Rennie suggested that the Croydon Canal could be extended, passing through Horsham, Pulborough and Chichester on its way to Portsmouth.
 He presented a bill to Parliament, but it was rejected.

 Rennie next proposed a Grand Southern Canal in 1810, which would be 95 mi long, running from Tonbridge on the River Medway and passing through Edenbridge, Horsham, Pulborough, Arundel and Chichester.
 He decided not to use the River Arun Navigation, but to build a canal running parallel to it.
 He obtained promises of £650,000 towards the cost of building it, but again his bill was rejected by Parliament.
-The Earl of Egremont had built the Rother Navigation under a private Act of Parliament obtained in 1791, and proposed extending the Petworth Branch to join up with the Godalming Navigation, but after William Jessop had surveyed the route, he abandoned the idea, and instead bought enough shares in the Arun Navigation to give him a controlling interest.
+The Earl of Egremont had built the Rother Navigation under an act of Parliament, the River Rother Navigation Act 1791 (31 Geo.
+3. c.
+66), and proposed extending the Petworth Branch to join up with the Godalming Navigation, but after William Jessop had surveyed the route, he abandoned the idea, and instead bought enough shares in the Arun Navigation to give him a controlling interest.